Legislature passes bill to increase poll worker pay

 Democrats block Durr resolution

-Senate Democrats voted to table a resolution by Sen. Ed.
-Durr, R-Gloucester, Cumberland, Salem, that urged American energy independence amid rising gas prices.
+Senate Democrats voted to table a resolution by Sen. Ed Durr, R-Salem, Gloucester, Cumberland, that urged American energy independence amid rising gas prices.

 Durr defeated longtime Senate President Steve Sweeney in the November election.

-The resolution, SR-74, urges the United States Congress and the President to increase domestic energy production and to lessen regulatory burdens that prevent that from happening.
+The resolution, SR-74, urges Congress and the president to increase domestic energy production and to lessen regulatory burdens that prevent that from happening.

-“As a result of today’s war in Ukraine, Americans are once again learning the pitfalls of relying on distant, unstable, and unfriendly nations to meet our energy needs," Durr said in the Senate.
+“As a result of today’s war in Ukraine, Americans are once again learning the pitfalls of relying on distant, unstable, and unfriendly nations to meet our energy needs," Durr said.
 "As a nation, we need to stop being so short-sighted and so unwilling to use our domestic resources to reduce our reliance on foreign energy and protect our families."

 REPORTER: Michelle Brunetti Post